wildycapellan/Elk-Cloud-Security-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting inbound traffic to the network.
-- _TODO: What aspect of security do load balancers protect?
+-What aspect of security do load balancers protect?

-- Load balancers protect the Availability, Web Traffic, and Web Security.
+-Load balancers protect the Availability, Web Traffic, and Web Security.
 Load balancers protect the machine from DDoS attacks by rerouting live traffic.

--   What is the advantage of a jump box?_
+-What is the advantage of a jump box?_

-- The advantage of a jump box is that it allows automation, improves security, audits traffic of segmented networks, and allows for ease of access control by using a single point to be secured and monitored.
+-The advantage of a jump box is that it allows automation, improves security, audits traffic of segmented networks, and allows for ease of access control by using a single point to be secured and monitored.

 Integrating an ELK metrics and statistics server allows users to easily monitor the vulnerable VMs for changes to the logs files and system.

-- _TODO: What does Filebeat watch for?_
+-What does Filebeat watch for?_

-- Filebeat monitors for any changes in information and when the changes took place.
+-Filebeat monitors for any changes in information and when the changes took place.
 -
-- _TODO: What does Metricbeat record?_
+-What does Metricbeat record?_

-- Metricbeat records metrics and statistical data which is then sent out to a specified output: Elasticsearch or logistach for indexing.
+-Metricbeat records metrics and statistical data which is then sent out to a specified output: Elasticsearch or logistach for indexing.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.